List of Disney's Big Hero 6 characters

-The following is a list of fictional characters from Disney's 2014 feature film adaptation of Big Hero 6, as well as its follow-up television shows Big Hero 6: The Series and Baymax! and its subsequent comic book adaptation through IDW Publishing, based on characters created by Steven T. Seagle and Duncan Rouleau (credited to Man of Action) and published by Marvel Comics.
+The following is a list of fictional characters from Walt Disney Animation Studios' 2014 feature film adaptation of Big Hero 6, as well as its follow-up television shows Big Hero 6: The Series and Baymax! and its subsequent comic book adaptation through IDW Publishing, based on characters created by Steven T. Seagle and Duncan Rouleau (credited to Man of Action) and published by Marvel Comics.

 While the titular characters originated from Marvel Comics, their characterizations and supporting cast were newly invented by Disney, making their appearance a radical departure from the source material.

 Film introductions

 Hiro Hamada

-Hiro Hamada is a 14-year-old technology prodigy who initially planned to use his mental brilliance to con others through back alley bot fighting.
-Through the advice and swaying of his older brother Tadashi, Hiro decided to join San Fransokyo Institute of Technology and put his brain to work.
+Hiro Hamada (voiced by Ryan Potter) is a 14-year-old technology prodigy who initially planned to use his mental brilliance to con others through back alley bot fighting.
+Through the advice and swaying of his older brother Tadashi, Hiro decided to join the San Fransokyo Institute of Technology and put his brain to work.
 However, tragedy struck when Tadashi perished in a fire.
 From this, Hiro decided to use his smarts to form a team with his friends and lead Big Hero 6.

-Hiro is loosely based on Hiro Takachiho and is voiced by Ryan Potter in all forms of media.
+Hiro is loosely based on Hiro Takachiho.

 Baymax

-Baymax is an inflatable health care robot that was created by Tadashi Hamada.
+Baymax (voiced by Scott Adsit) is an inflatable healthcare robot who was created by Tadashi Hamada.
 Baymax's only function has been to help people not just physically, but mentally and emotionally as well.
-After Tadashi's death, Baymax felt that his purpose is now to help Tadashi's younger brother Hiro.
-Equipped with "10,000 different medical procedures", various forms of martial arts, but a loose grasp of common thinking, Baymax does all he can to rescue people in more ways than one.
+After Tadashi's death, Baymax felt that his purpose was now to help Tadashi's younger brother Hiro.
+Equipped with "10,000 different medical procedures", and various forms of martial arts, but a loose grasp of common thinking, Baymax does all he can to rescue people in more ways than one.

-Baymax is loosely based on the character of the same name and is voiced by Scott Adsit in all forms of media.
+Baymax is loosely based on the character of the same name.

 Honey Lemon

-Honey Lemon is a chemist who enjoys what she does.
+Honey Lemon (voiced by Genesis Rodriguez) is a chemist who enjoys what she does.
 While somewhat maniacal and eccentric, she deeply cares for her friends and does everything she can to bring optimism to the group.
 She does not necessarily think violence is the answer to everything, but she will throw herself into the fight when needed.

-Honey Lemon is loosely based on Aiko Miyazaki and is voiced by Genesis Rodriguez in all forms of media.
+Honey Lemon is loosely based on Aiko Miyazaki.